 You can also navigate to Playground to experiment with your new GPT-J deployment without needing to use Postman or implement any code.

 Deploying GPT-J on Forefront takes only a few minutes.
 On top of the simplicity we bring to the deployment process, we've made several low-level machine code optimizations enabling your models to run at a fraction of the cost compared to deploying on Google's TPU v2 with no loss in throughput.
-If you're ready to get started deploying GPT-J, get in touch with our team.
+Start using GPT-J

 Start fine-tuning and deploying language models or explore Forefront Solutions.